Bersbot/AILib/README_ENG.md

     Stores weights, biases, inputs, and outputs

-⚠️ Requirements
+Requirements

     C++17 or later

     Uses only the standard library — no external dependencies

-📁 Installation
+Installation

 Just copy the BersbotsAILib.hpp file into your project and include it:

 #include "BersbotsAILib.hpp"

-📜 License
+License

 MIT — free to use for personal, educational, and research purposes.
-✍️ Author
+Author Bersbots

 Created from scratch with love for C++ and neural networks
 Author: Bersbots